-Then this article on website planning is for you.
+Then this essential guide to planning your website is for you.

-Note: This is Part 2 of the article series where we take you through the process of planning your new website or blog.
+Note: This section continues from the previous article where we take you through the process of planning a new website.

-- For Part One, go here: The Website Planning Process – Part 1
+- For Part 1, go here: The Website Planning Process – Part 1

 A Basic Guide To Website Planning – Part 2

-Up to this point, we have looked at the following areas of the website planning process:
+Up to this point, we have covered the following areas of the website planning process:

 - Step 3 – Managing Your Site’s Technology

 (Website Planning Process)